halvorson/bamazon/readme.md

 ![Add to inventory](/screens/addInventory.png)

 Lastly, Add new product lets you add a new product from scratch.
-It takes a name, department, price (in cents), and initial quantity, and writes that to the database.
+It takes a name, department, price (in cents), and initial quantity, and writes that to the database. *Future versions may allow new departments to be added, and also might check to make sure it's not adding an existing department + product combination.*

 ![Add product](/screens/addProduct.png)